Yes, heat can affect your brain and mood. Here's why

 Other studies have found an effect from heat on office workers and on standardized test score performance, says Caleb Dresser, an emergency medicine physician who also serves as the director of health care solutions at the Harvard Chan Center for Climate, Health and Global Environment.

 One of these studies showed that productivity in the workplace is highest when the air temperature is about 72 degrees, and productivity starts to drop off in the mid-70s.
-And another shows that for high school students, taking a standardized test on a hot day is linked to poorer performance.
+Another shows that for high school students, taking a standardized test on a hot day is linked to poorer performance.

 Of course, you can acclimate to heat after several days of exposure, and our bodies have several built-in coping mechanisms that help us cool down.
 For instance, you'll begin to sweat sooner and blood flow to the skin increases, which can carry heat away from the body's core.